nmshd/documentation/_docs_integrate/create-attributes-for-yourself.md

 You need to replace the placeholders marked with `<...>` appropriately.
 Note that the property `tags` is optional, so you can omit it.
 It is necessary that you insert one of the available [IdentityAttributeValues]({% link _docs_integrate/attribute-values.md %}#identity-attributes) into the `value` property.
-If there is already an existing RepositoryAttribute with an undefined `succeededBy` property and which therefore represents the latest version, whose `content.value` exactly matches the specified `value` in the payload for creating a new RepositoryAttribute, an error with [error code]({% link _docs_integrate/error-codes.md %}) `error.runtime.attributes.cannotCreateDuplicateOwnIdentityAttribute` is thrown.
+If there is already an existing OwnIdentityAttribute with an undefined `succeededBy` property and which therefore represents the latest version, whose `content.value` exactly matches the specified `value` in the payload for creating a new OwnIdentityAttribute, an error with [error code]({% link _docs_integrate/error-codes.md %}) `error.runtime.attributes.cannotCreateDuplicateOwnIdentityAttribute` is thrown.
-This is to prevent several latest RepositoryAttributes with the same `content.value` from existing in parallel.
+This is to prevent several latest OwnIdentityAttributes with the same `content.value` from existing in parallel.

-### Process of creating a RepositoryAttribute
+### Process of creating an OwnIdentityAttribute

-As you can see from the diagram below, after you have entered the [input for creating a RepositoryAttribute]({% link _docs_integrate/create-attributes-for-yourself.md %}#input-for-creating-a-repositoryattribute), a check is performed whether the input values for the properties of the specified [IdentityAttributeValue]({% link _docs_integrate/attribute-values.md %}#identity-attributes) meet the validation criteria documented on the [Attribute Values]({% link _docs_integrate/attribute-values.md %}) page.
+As you can see from the diagram below, after you have entered the [input for creating an OwnIdentityAttribute]({% link _docs_integrate/create-attributes-for-yourself.md %}#input-for-creating-an-ownidentityattribute), a check is performed whether the input values for the properties of the specified [IdentityAttributeValue]({% link _docs_integrate/attribute-values.md %}#identity-attributes) meet the validation criteria documented on the [Attribute Values]({% link _docs_integrate/attribute-values.md %}) page.
 If the validation is not successful, an [error message]({% link _docs_integrate/error-codes.md %}) is sent in response.
-Otherwise, a RepositoryAttribute is created that contains the IdentityAttribute in its `content` property.
+Otherwise, an OwnIdentityAttribute is created that contains the IdentityAttribute in its `content` property.
 If it is a [simple IdentityAttribute]({% link _docs_integrate/attribute-introduction.md %}#simple-identityattributes), a success response is sent directly.
-In the case of a [complex IdentityAttribute]({% link _docs_integrate/attribute-introduction.md %}#complex-identityattributes), on the other hand, another RepositoryAttribute is created beforehand for each of its appropriate properties.
+In the case of a [complex IdentityAttribute]({% link _docs_integrate/attribute-introduction.md %}#complex-identityattributes), on the other hand, another OwnIdentityAttribute is created beforehand for each of its appropriate properties.
-These RepositoryAttributes for the properties are also referred to as children of the RepositoryAttribute belonging to the complex IdentityAttribute.
+These OwnIdentityAttributes for the properties are also referred to as children of the OwnIdentityAttribute belonging to the complex IdentityAttribute.
-Note that the successful creation of a LocalAttribute, and therefore in particular the creation of a RepositoryAttribute, triggers the `consumption.attributeCreated` [Connector event]({% link _docs_integrate/connector-events.md %}).
+Note that the successful creation of a LocalAttribute, and therefore in particular the creation of an OwnIdentityAttribute, triggers the `consumption.attributeCreated` [Connector event]({% link _docs_integrate/connector-events.md %}).

 <div style="width: 640px; height: 480px; margin: 10px; position: relative;"><iframe allowfullscreen frameborder="0" style="width:640px; height:480px" src="https://lucid.app/documents/embedded/310cea0e-6f6f-4ee0-9efd-55e180ec5dda" id="WT4OFNWd3bcS"></iframe></div>